 As a general rule, the attention span of boys tends to be shorter than that of girls.
 Obviously, this varies with each child.
-There are more boys who suffer from ADHD.
+Depending on personality, boys are usually downright full of energy and constant motion unless they are ill.
+It helps to understand that this is not abnormal, most of the time.

-Fortunately, it is possible to promote a healthy environment for your boys which will be more conducive for their homeschooling.
+Fortunately, it is possible to promote a healthy environment for your boys which will be more conducive for learning, if you are homeschooling (or not) and can control some of these lifestyle choices.

 Do you have a Wiggly Willie?